DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🎈remove all unused apps
         - 🎈change default passwords
     - The goal of system hardening is to reduce the attack surface available for an attacker to try to access.
     - Once a system is hardened, that state should be the baseline.
+Once a secure baseline has been established on a particular system, administrators can capture the system's state, called an 📝"image", and deploy it to other systems.
+This process is known as imaging.
 - 🚡**Baseline**: in the context of configuration management, it is the starting point or starting config for a system
     - an easy way to think of a baseline is as a list of services; an OS baseline identifies all the settings to harden specific systems
     - many organizations use images to deploy baselines; baseline images improve the security of systems by ensuring that desired security settings are always configured correctly